J03Fr0st/pubg-tracker-bot/README.md

 MONGODB_URI=your_mongodb_connection_string
 ```

+- **Never commit your `.env` file or sensitive credentials to version control.**
+- For production, consider using Docker secrets or a secure environment variable management system.

-### Required Keys and Setup
+#### Required Keys and Setup

 - **Discord Bot Setup**:
   1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
-  2. Create a new application
-  3. Go to the "Bot" section and create a bot
-  4. Copy the bot token and client ID
+  2. Create a new application and bot, copy the token and client ID
-  5. Enable necessary bot permissions (Send Messages, Read Message History, etc.)
+  3. Enable necessary bot permissions (Send Messages, Read Message History, etc.)
-  6. Use the OAuth2 URL generator to invite the bot to your server
+  4. Use the OAuth2 URL generator to invite the bot to your server
 - **Discord Channel ID**:
-  1. Enable Developer Mode in Discord (User Settings > App Settings > Advanced)
+  1. Enable Developer Mode in Discord (User Settings > Advanced)
   2. Right-click the desired channel and select "Copy ID"
 - **PUBG API Key**:
   1. Visit [PUBG Developer Portal](https://developer.pubg.com/)
   2. Create an account and generate an API key
-  3. Make sure to select the appropriate platform shard (e.g., 'steam')
+  3. Select the appropriate platform shard (e.g., 'steam')

 ## Running the Bot